curationexperts/alexandria-legacy/README.md

-# Running ADRL in Vagrant
+# Running a development instance in Vagrant

-## PreReqs
+## Prerequisites

+- Ansible 1.9.1 or higher
 - Vagrant 1.7.2 or higher
 - VirtualBox 4.3.30 or higher
-- Git
-- Ansible 1.9.1 or higher
-- PostgreSQL

 ## Part A: get or build a Vagrant Box with CentOS 7.0 on it.